wolandark/vim-ddgpb/README.md

 # Usage
 Put your cursor on a word and press the `F3` key to search duckduckgo for the word under the cursor.
+Put your cursor on a word and press the `F4` key to search duckduckgo for the word under the cursor with w3m in a tmux pane.

 Select visually and press `\s` (that is not `<Leader>s`) to search duckduckgo for the content of the visual selection.
+Select visually and press `\t` (that is not `<Leader>t`) to search duckduckgo for the content of the visual selection with w3m in a tmux pane.
 Select visually and press `\p` (that is not `<Leader>p`) to submit the content of the visual selection to 0x0.st pastebin service.

 # DDG Demo